haplesshero13/lcc-lc3/README.md

 ##Description Of Contents

 This is the preliminary distribution of LCC that supports the LC-3.
-This is the slightly modified version of the LCC for use at Dartmouth College.
+This is the slightly modified version of Ladsaria and Patel's LCC for use at Dartmouth College.
 The copyright information is in the file CPYRIGHT.
 There is absolutely no warranty for this software.
-The installation information is in INSTALL.
+Complete installation information is in INSTALL.
 TODO contains a to-do list.

 ##Installation Instructions
 Change to the lcc directory with `cd lcc-1.3`